 A little about us...

-The Park Medical Practice is run by a group of dedicated clinicians and a supportive practice team across 3 sites who aim to provide high standards of health care to all who access our services.
+The Park Medical Practice is run by a group of dedicated clinicians and a supportive practice team across two sites who aim to provide high standards of health care to all who access our services.
 Our aim is to ensure all our patients are seen with respect and dignity, providing quality care by seeing the right healthcare professional in a timely manner.

 PRIVACY, DIGNITY AND RESPECT

 We are committed to ensuring that patients are treated in clean and pleasant surroundings and that the staff will do all that they can to protect people’s privacy and dignity.
 Treating people as individuals, whatever their differences or values, and ensuring that their particular needs are met, is central to our philosophy of ensuring the very highest levels of privacy, dignity and respect.

 The practice provides the following facilities for our patients: